ulfarsson/bisc/README.md

 ### Creating a permutation set to investigate

-The repository x has many predefined examples you can use, they are all in the subfolder examples.
-If you want to look at West-2-stack-sortable permutations you will find them in the file examples/examples_sorting.sage.
+The repository `permutation-sets` has many predefined examples you can use, located in the subfolder examples.
+If you want to investigate West-2-stack-sortable permutations you will find them in the file examples/examples_sorting.sage.
 They are example nr.
 2. Let's load those permutations up lenght 7:

 ```python
 A, B = create_example('sorting', 2, 7)